eli64s/readme-ai/README.md

 ---

-### 🧪 Running Tests
+### 🧪 Tests

-Execute the test suite using command below.
+Execute the test suite using the command below.

 ```sh
 bash scripts/test.sh